 Now back to the Easter Bunny!

 Hughes makes some of the most incredible Easter Candies.
-They make solid and hollow bunnies, eggs, and baskets.
+They feature solid and hollow bunnies, eggs, and baskets.

-They make cherry vanilla pecan eggs, coconut nests, maple pecan eggs, peanut butter eggs, pudding eggs, vanilla eggs, jelly bean filled rabbits and eggs….
+They make cherry vanilla pecan eggs, maple pecan eggs, peanut butter eggs, pudding eggs, and vanilla eggs.
+Hughes’ also makes jelly bean filled rabbits and eggs….
 I told you I knew where the Easter Bunny gets it’s candy!

-Buy some for your friends and family.
+Buy a couple of extra boxes for your friends and family.
 These are special chocolates meant for sharing.
 Tell them I sent you.
 You will be thanking me later!
 Hughes is open from 7:30 a.m. to 5 p.m. on weekdays, 8 a.m. to 4 p.m. on Saturdays.
 For more information, call 920-231-7232.

-This little mom and pop joint does not have a website.
-But you can order their chocolates from Mail Me Chocolates.
+This little “mom and pop” joint does not have a website.
+However, you can order their chocolates from Mail Me Chocolates.
 To find out all their latest chocolate creations, you can check them out on their Facebook page.